Corrections - Component 2 - Bargaining Brief

 LATEST BARGAINING NEWS

 Arbitration dates for the Corrections sub-agreement are now scheduled for December 2022.
-The Bargaining Committee has begun preparing its case.
+The Bargaining Committee is preparing its case.

 Overview of Bargaining So Far